Yvette-Ibarra/regression-project/README.md

 * Acquire data from Codeup database
 * Prepare data
 * Explore data in search of drivers of home_value
-    * Answer the following initial question
+    * Answer the following initial question:
-        * What does the average home look like
-        * Do popular built have a higher home value than the average built.
+        * How do features of a home influence home value?
-        * Do properties with more bathrooms have a higher home value? bedrooms? squarefeet?
+        * Does more house equal more home value?
-        * What are the average attributes of home whose value that are in the bottom quantile?
-        * Are one stories home more valuable than two story homes.
-        * Does having things like pool, deck, fireplace, garage increase home value?
+        * Does county location make a difference in home value?
-        *( maybe look into roomcnt, regionidcounty, propertycountylandusecode, regionzip,fullbathcnt, yearbuilt, calculatedbathbr)
+        * Is home age a driver of home value?

 * Develop a Model to predict home value.
     * Use drivers identified in explore to build predictive models of home value and using Kbest and/or RFE
     * Evaluate models on train and validate data using RMSE (Root mean square Error)